Roald Dahl: Fighter pilot

 In August 1939, as the Second World War loomed, the British made plans to round up the hundreds of Germans living in Dar-es-Salaam.
 Dahl was commissioned as a lieutenant into the King's African Rifles, commanding a platoon of Askari men, indigenous troops who were serving in the colonial army.

 In November 1939, Dahl joined the Royal Air Force (RAF) as an aircraftman with service number 774022.
 After a 600 mi car journey from Dar es Salaam to Nairobi, he was accepted for flight training with sixteen other men, of whom only three survived the war.
 With seven hours and 40 minutes experience in a De Havilland Tiger Moth, he flew solo; Dahl enjoyed watching the wildlife of Kenya during his flights.
 He continued to advanced flying training in Iraq, at RAF Habbaniya, 50 mi west of Baghdad.
 Following six months' training on Hawker Harts, Dahl was commissioned as a pilot officer on 24 August 1940, and was judged ready to join a squadron and face the enemy.

 He was assigned to No. 80 Squadron RAF, flying obsolete Gloster Gladiators, the last biplane fighter aircraft used by the RAF.
 Dahl was surprised to find that he would not receive any specialised training in aerial combat or in flying Gladiators.
-On 19 September 1940, Dahl was ordered to fly his Gladiator by stages from Abu Sueir (near Ismailia, in Egypt) to 80 Squadron's forward airstrip 30 mi south of Mersa Matruh.
-On the final leg, he could not find the airstrip and, running low on fuel and with night approaching, he was forced to attempt a landing in the desert.
+On 19 September 1940, Dahl and another pilot were ordered to fly their Gladiators by stages from Abu Sueir (near Ismailia, in Egypt) to 80 Squadron's forward airstrip 30 mi south of Mersa Matruh.
+On the final leg, they could not find the airstrip and, running low on fuel and with night approaching, Dahl was forced to attempt a landing in the desert.
 The undercarriage hit a boulder and the aircraft crashed.
 Dahl's skull was fractured and his nose was smashed; he was temporarily blinded.
-He managed to drag himself away from the blazing wreckage and lost consciousness.
+He managed to drag himself away from the wreckage and lost consciousness.
+His colleague, Douglas McDonald, had landed safely and was able to comfort Dahl until they were rescued.
 He wrote about the crash in his first published work.
+Dahl came to believe that the head injury he sustained in the crash resulted in his creative genius.